-- o adverse foreign currency fluctuations; - changes in trade, monetary and fiscal policies, laws and regulations, and other activities of governments, agencies and similar organizations; - o the imposition of trade restrictions or prohibitions; - o high tax rates that discourage the repatriation of funds to the U.S.; - o the imposition of import or other duties or taxes; and - unstable governments or legal systems in countries in which our suppliers, manufacturing operations, and customers are located.
+- o adverse foreign currency fluctuations; - changes in trade, monetary and fiscal policies, laws and regulations, and other activities of governments, agencies and similar organizations; - o the imposition of trade restrictions or prohibitions; - o high tax rates that discourage the repatriation of funds to the U.S.; - o the imposition of import or other duties or taxes; and - o unstable governments or legal systems in countries in which our suppliers, manufacturing operations, and customers are located.

-We do not have a hedging program in place associated with consolidating the operating results of our foreign businesses into U.S. dollars.
-An increase in the value of the U.S. dollar and/or the Euro relative to other currencies may adversely affect our ability to compete with our foreign-based competitors for international, as well as domestic, sales.
-In the first quarter of 2003, approximately 50% at the \$10.4 million increase in revenues was attributable to favorable currency fluctuations.
-Also, a decline in the value of the Euro relative to the U.S. dollar will negatively impact our consolidated financial results, which are denominated in U.S. dollars.
+We do not have a hedging program in place associated with consolidating the operating results of our foreign businesses into U.S. Dollars.
+An increase in the value of the U.S. Dollar and/or the Euro relative to other currencies may adversely affect our ability to compete with our foreign-based competitors for international, as well as domestic, sales.
+In the first six months of 2003, approximately 42% of the \$25.4 million increase in revenues was attributable to favorable currency fluctuations.
+Also, a decline in the value of the Euro relative to the U.S. Dollar will negatively impact our consolidated financial results, which are denominated in U.S. Dollars.